AlexanderVishnevsky/Phonebook-with-Kotlin/README.md

 # Phonebook-with-Kotlin
-### Simple conslole reader Phonebook, writen on Kotlin.
+### Simple conslole reader Phonebook, written on Kotlin.

 ### Features:
 * Add User credentials using temlate (It's not nessary to use capital leters.
 RegEx automatically change it):